What to Look for When Vetting RFP Responses from Structural Asset Suppliers

 Strategic procurement starts with how you vet fabricator RFP responses.
 Here are a few things to consider when you start reviewing submissions.

 Quality assurance goes hand in hand with procurement.
 If you end up installing a defective structure that requires immediate field repair, procurement will likely face questions regarding the quality of other structures and products supplied by that particular vendor.
 Is it possible they missed critical fabrication issues that contributed to the structure failure, and if so, are other installed assets at risk?

-We recommend creating a scorecard to evaluate your potential suppliers, and comparing those results against each other as well as the industry as a whole.
-The scorecard should include categories such as housekeeping and safety, fabrication and welding, testing and inspection, and any other key metrics that are important to your organization.
+We recommend creating a scorecard to evaluate your potential suppliers and comparing those results against each other as well as the infrastructure industry as a whole.
+The scorecard should include categories such as housekeeping and safety, fabrication and welding, testing and plant inspection, and any other key metrics that are important to your organization.
 To truly be effective, the criteria must go deeper than standard ISO documentation audits and instead focus on manufacturing nuances like proper welding procedures, equipment calibrations, and quality inspector training records (just to name a few).
-Making sure the party responsible for establishing these criteria has the appropriate expertise in structure design and fabrication is critical to the overall success of your scoring initiative.
+Ensuring the party responsible for establishing these criteria has the appropriate expertise in structural design and fabrication is critical to your scoring initiative’s overall success.

 A proper scorecard will give you a snapshot of fabricator performance before you even receive and review bids; if you make the scorecard a requirement in your RFP process, you’ll be able to quickly narrow down your search up front.
 Exo has our own proprietary scorecard that has become the de facto vendor qualification checklist for many of our utility clients.

 What to Look for from RFP Responses

 During the vetting process, there are several additional areas you’ll want to assess for each contending fabricator.
 Some of these may be covered in the scorecard, and others should be included in your preliminary discussions with candidates.